 - More complex to execute (they often take longer to organize, and may require a PR agency)

-In a summary, influencers generate content of great value, which is why they prove to be highly effective.
+In a summary, influencers generate content of great value which is why they prove to be highly effective.
 Campaigns involving influencers are part of marketing strategies of companies aiming to achieve a series of objectives in the digital space.

 They’re nicknamed ‘digital media opinion leaders’, have a strong point of view within the spaces of their own expertise, and play an important role in the minds of their audience.
 They’re also able to change an opinion of a product or service in an instant!

-A good influencer will be able to achieve targeted goals quicker than others, find unique ways to promote your product, and bring in a positive perspective; however, they may be also charge more.
+A good influencer will be able to achieve targeted goals quicker than others, find unique ways to promote your product, and bring in a positive perspective; however, they may be also cost more.
 Experienced influencers are usually very professional and take high regard of a brand’s image and targeted goals and will work ‘with’ you.

 However, many also do not like being told how to showcase a product, or be bound with rules, as it may mean changing the way they do things, which can ultimately hurt their own impression, not to forget your brand as well.